European Health Insurance Card

 The European Health Insurance Card and its replacement certificate entitles you to necessary medical care in the following countries:

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Ireland, Liechtenstein, Lithuania, Liechtenstein, Luxembourg, Latvia, Malta, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Great Britain*, Switzerland.
+Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Ireland, Liechtenstein, Lithuania, Liechtenstein, Luxembourg, Latvia, Malta, Norway, Romania, Poland, Portugal, Slovenia, Spain, Sweden, Great Britain*, Switzerland.

 - See information on the organization of health care in these countries on the map.